My Scientific Method Activities

 - Instruct each group to make a list of 5-10 questions they would like answered based on previous observations.

 - Discuss some of the questions and channel students into choosing observations and questions which may provide experimentation opportunities.

 - Instruct each group to choose one observation for their scientific method experiment.

 - Groups should discuss background information and do research, if necessary and possible.

-- Students should construct a hypothesis based on their observations and background discussion (a list of sample hypotheses and observations can be found on page 2).
+- Students should construct a hypothesis based on their observations and background discussion (a list of sample hypotheses and observations can be found below).

 - Students should conduct an experiment to test the hypothesis.